skulpt/skulpt/functions.rst

 called it.
 When it gets to the end of the program, it terminates.

 What's the moral of this sordid tale?
 When you read a program, don't read from top to bottom.
 Instead, follow the flow of execution.

-.. admonition:: Lab

-    * `Drawing a Circle <lab04_01.html>`_ In this guided lab exercise we will work through a simple problem solving exercise related to drawing a circle with the turtle.
+At this risk of sounding repetitive this means that you will read the def statements as you are scanning from top to bottom, but you should skip the body of the function until you reach a point where that function is called.

 .. index::
     single: parameter